Why I’m fed up of giving up

 The slide into orthorexia

-When you find out gluten can kill you, negative messages around other ‘bad’ food can be all-consuming.
+When you find out gluten can kill you, negative messages surrounding other ‘bad’ food can be all-consuming.
 Two years ago I developed orthorexia, an eating disorder that excludes food groups and quickly turns to compulsion.
 The symptoms overlap with those of anorexia and OCD, only the aim is not to lose weight – it’s the desire to maximise health.
 For me, I simply wanted to get better.

 What started as a gluten-free diet soon turned to cutting out dairy, eggs, nightshades, soy, tuna, carrots, lentils, yeast – yes it was that specific.
 I spent hundreds on sensitivity tests, grass-fed meat, organic food, new kitchen devices… along with books full of digestive jargon and technical drawings of gut walls (which were fueling all of this).